HilmiZul/vue-isud/README.md

-# vue-demo
+# vue-isud
-CRUD with Vue.js and JSON as databases stored on the local system.
+ISUD with Vue.js and JSON as databases stored on the local system.

 ## Project setup
 ```